masterbrent/bremray_bidding/PROGRESS.md

 ## Known Issues

 ### High Priority
-1. No backend implementation
+1. ~~No backend implementation~~ ✅ Backend partially implemented
 2. No authentication system
-3. All data is client-side only
+3. ~~All data is client-side only~~ ✅ Items using real backend
+4. Jobs and Templates still using mock data

 ### Medium Priority
 1. Form validation is minimal
 2. No error boundaries
 3. Limited accessibility features
+4. Need to implement remaining API endpoints

 ### Low Priority
 1. Some TypeScript types could be stricter
 2. CSS could be optimized
-3. Missing loading animations
+3. ~~Missing loading animations~~ ✅ Added loading states

 ## Next Steps